Chapter 1: Pilot: Running

 Warning: In this chapter, Riley doesn't look nice.
 There is no bashing, but he isn't good either.
 Sorry, I didn't mean to offend anyone.

 Giles polished his glasses for the thousandth time in less than an hour.
-Maybe if he kept doing it enough time, the answer that he was looking for would appear in front of his tired eyes, like the genie in the lamp.
+Maybe if he kept doing it long enough, the answer that he was looking for would appear in front of his tired eyes, like the genie in the lamp.

 'I'm telling you, he's lying' Buffy repeated frustrated.'He just recognized me, he called me Slayer.
 It's a trick, Giles'.

-The Watcher put his glasses on again, and look at the other side of his living room.
+The Watcher put his glasses on again, and looked across his living room.
 There, sitting in a lovechair was who they thought was Spike.
 However, this vampire was... smaller.
 Indeed, he looks like a little five years old kid, only he had fangs and a bad temper.
 They had been able to discover it.

 'I don't know, Buffy'.
 Giles refrained himself from the impulse to polish his glasses again.